 Is AI document extraction accurate?

-Generally more accurate than hand-typing, which is where transposition errors usually creep in.
+Generally more accurate than hand-typing, which is where transposition errors usually creep in, especially late in the day.
 AI extraction is consistent, and because you review against the source rather than retype, you catch issues instead of creating them.
 Keep a confirmation step for financial or legal documents.

 What makes document AI actually save time?